 The Iconic Giralda Tower in Seville

-Inside this vast place of worship, admire the main chapel whose altarpiece is the largest in the world, the monument to Christopher Columbus (it contains some of his remains – the whereabouts of the others is much debated), the Royal Chapel with the tombs of several monarchs and the Orange Tree Patio whose central fountains were originally used for ablutions by worshippers at the mosque.
+Inside this vast place of worship, admire the main chapel whose golden altarpiece is the largest in the world (30m x 20m); the tomb of Christopher Columbus (the remains inside were recently confirmed definitively to be those of the explorer, after years of controversy); and the Royal Chapel with the tombs of several monarchs.

 Santa Cruz

-This corner of the city is a maze of alleyways, squares and whitewashed houses.
-Lose yourself as you wander round the narrow streets, pausing to admire the typically Andalusian wrought-iron grills and flower-filled balconies, dip into the curio-packed antique shops or enjoy a fino sherry and tapa at one of the outdoor cafés.
+Barrio Santa Cruz, formerly the medieval Jewish quarter, is a maze of pretty alleyways, squares and whitewashed houses near the Cathedral and Alcazar.
+Lose yourself as you wander round the narrow streets and alleys (some no wider than two outstretched arms), pausing to admire the typically Andalusian wrought-iron grills, and glimpsing tiled courtyards lined with leafy plants, and flower-filled balconies.
+Dip into the curio-packed antique shops or enjoy a fino sherry and tapa at one of the terrace bars.

-If you have time, visit the Casa de Pilatos (so-called because the 16th mansion is supposedly modelled on Pontius Pilate’s house in Jerusalem) with its exceptional Andalusian tiles, Renaissance architecture and lovely patio.
+If you have time, visit the Casa de Pilatos (so-called because the 16th-century mansion is supposedly modelled on Pontius Pilate’s house in Jerusalem) with its exceptional ceramic tiles, Renaissance architecture, Roman statues, and delightful gardens.

-Santa Cruz is also home to a must for flamenco fans – the Flamenco Museum where displays explain the background and art behind Spain’s best-known music.
-Shows and classes are also held here.
+Santa Cruz is also home to a must-visit for flamenco fans – the Flamenco Museum, where displays explain the background and art behind Spain’s best-known musical form, which encompasses guitar, singing and dance.
+Classes and evening shows are also held here (be sure to book in advance).

-This lovely park brings some welcome respite from Seville’s hustle and bustle.
-If you don’t fancy exploring the park on foot, hire a horse and carriage to take you round.
+The lovely green space of Maria Luisa Park brings welcome respite from Seville’s hustle and bustle, and from the heat in warmer months.
+If you don’t fancy exploring the park on foot, hire a horse and carriage or a group bike (along with friends or family) to take you round.
 Small cafés provide perfect stops for refreshment.

-The park, a mixture of formal gardens and parkland, was redesigned for the 1929 World Fair (Seville also hosted the event in 1992) and houses several pavilions including the magnificent Plaza de España.
-Here, each of Spain’s provinces is represented in a tiled mosaic and you can hire a rowing boat to sail along the small canal.
+The park, a mixture of formal gardens and parkland, was redesigned for the 1929 World Fair (Seville also hosted the event in 1992) and houses several pavilions including the magnificent semi-circular Plaza de España (confusingly, the name refers to both the building and the space in which it sits), the World’s Fair centrepiece.
+Each of Spain’s provinces is represented in a tiled alcove, with a province map and a key scene from its history.

 Hotel Alfonso XIII